 A light meter is an essential tool for taking accurate exposures with a film camera.
 It is a small, hand-held device that measures the amount of light present in a scene.
 This information is used to calculate the correct exposure settings for the camera.

-See also Minolta 35mm Film Camera
+See also Nikon F Film Camera

 There are two main types of light meters: spot meters and incident meters.
 Spot meters measure the amount of light in a very small area, while incident meters measure the amount of light that is falling on a subject.